 Obtaining individual informed consent is considered not feasible in this study because data collection is retrospective.
-Obtaining individual informed consent has a high risk for creating selection bias mainly because mortality within hospital admitted patients is around 20%7, thereby invalidating estimation of VE estimates.
+Obtaining individual informed consent has a high risk for creating selection bias mainly because mortality within hospital admitted patients is around 15-20%^{7,8}, thereby invalidating estimation of VE estimates.
 Given the public health importance of obtaining unbiased results for policy making and the absence of study-related procedures, data-collection complies with the exception described in Article 24 of the GDPR.
-We will apply for a waiver of informed consent.